 Have you assessed your marketing budget recently?
-If you’ve been in business for any length of time, there may be a pattern of where you typically invest your company’s marketing funds.
+If you’ve been in business for any length of time, there may be a pattern of where you’ve historically invested your company’s marketing dollars.

-such as competition level, location, industry andthe reach of your product or service, businesses typically budget between 3% and 6% of their gross sales revenue on marketing and advertising.
+The US Small Business Administration suggests investing 7% – 8% percent of your gross revenue for marketing & advertising if your business gross revenues are less than $5-million per year and assuming your business will yield a net margin of 10-12%.
+Depending on a wide variety of factors, including competition levels, location, industry and the reach of your service areas, businesses typically budget between 3% and 6% of their gross sales revenue on marketing and advertising.
 This means if your business yields $1-million per year in gross sales, you might be investing about $4,000 per month (or more) into marketing your business ($40k – $60K per year).
-Sounds like a significant piece of the pie until you consider all that falls under your ‘marketing’ umbrella, such as business cards, brochures, website design, trade shows, vehicle vinyls and yes, even the colourful awning outside your door gets counted as part of your marketing budget.
-Businesses that plant themselves in high visibility locations will typically need to shell out more for rent and can therefore justify a lower marketing spend.
+Sounds like a significant piece of the pie until you consider all that falls under your ‘marketing’ umbrella, which could include business cards, brochures, website development, trade show participation, vehicle vinyls and yes, even the colourful little awning outside your door could get counted as part of your marketing budget.
+Brick and mortar businesses that depend on drop-ins, and that can plant themselves in high visibility locations, will typically need to shell out more for rent and can therefore justify a lower marketing spend.

 The big question: “what’s working and what isn’t?”